hydr0nium/howtogit.info/content/_index.md

 ### What is git? [🔗](https://howtogit.info/#what-is-git-link)

 Git is what is called a version control software.
-It's easiest to think of it as a way to track 'what' and 'who' did something with files.
+It's easiest to think of it as a way to track 'who' did 'what' with files.
 Git first and foremost is a commandline tool but it can often be used in your favorite code editor or IDE like VSCode.
 It is important to note that git is different from GitHub and GitLab.

 ### What is GitHub / GitLab? [🔗](https://howtogit.info/#what-is-github-gitlab-link)

 GitHub and GitLab are cloud storages for your git managed files.
 They have some features that enhance the way people can collaborate like 'pull requests' and 'CI pipelines'.

 ### What is a repository (repo)? [🔗](https://howtogit.info/#what-is-a-repository-repo-link)
 A repository or repo for short is just the directory your files are managed in.
 You can think of it as the box all your files / code live in.
-Are repo has always a .git folder in its root directory.
+A repo always has a .git folder in its root directory.

 ### How do I create a repo? [🔗](https://howtogit.info/#how-do-i-create-a-repo-link)
 There are two ways to create a git repo.
-Either on GitHub or GitLab and then locally.
-In both cases you need to somehow 'connect' your local repo to the remote repo.
+Either on GitHub / GitLab or locally.
+In both cases you need to somehow 'connect' your local repo to the remote repo if you want to store your files online or collaborate with others on a project.

 ### Creating a repo on GitHub [🔗](https://howtogit.info/#creating-a-repo-on-github-link)
 To create a repo on GitHub you click on the top right '+' and then 'New repository'.
-After answering some questions like, the name of the repo, or if it should be public the repository is created.
+After answering some questions,  for example what you want to name the repo, or if it should be public, the repository is created.

 ### Creating a repo locally [🔗](https://howtogit.info/#creating-a-repo-locally-link)
 To create a git repo locally navigate to the folder you want to create the repo in then run